rico-vz/hexcore/README.md

 ## Usage

-Basic example of how to init a new client and get the current summoner's information.
-The client will automatically find the LoL/LCU process to connect to.
+Basic example of how to init a new client, get the current player's information and subscribe to an event:

 ```go
 package main